olly - Fotolia

-Recent severe hurricanes -- such as Harvey and Irma -- and their aftermaths remind us that we must be even more diligent with how we plan for and respond to these events.
-Are current business continuity (BC) and disaster recovery (DR) plans sufficiently robust?
+Recent severe hurricanes -- such as Harvey and Irma -- and their aftermaths remind us that we must be even more diligent with how we for and respond to these events.
+Are current natural disaster recovery plans sufficiently robust?

 Typically, we have advance warning for hurricanes, and, to a lesser extent, tornadoes.
 These are the two most damaging weather-related situations we face.
-But how would a BC/DR plan handle, for example, a microburst?
+But how would a natural disaster recovery handle, for example, a microburst?
 We hear news reports of ultra-high winds and several inches of rain suddenly appearing from out of nowhere, with no warning, and with devastating results.

 Some of the more recent hurricanes also remind us that, despite extensive preparations by local, county, state and federal government emergency agencies, we cannot handle all possible weather and climate-related events.
-Issues such as emergency evacuations on a massive scale and providing shelter and food for thousands of homeless storm victims are outside the scope of most BC/DR plans.
+Issues such as emergency evacuations on a massive scale and providing shelter and food for thousands of homeless storm victims are outside the scope of a typical natural disaster recovery .

 Research weather and climate events

-First, be sure to include weather- and climate-based events when performing a risk assessment.
+, be sure to include weather- and climate-based events when performing a risk assessment.
 The National Weather Service and National Oceanic and Atmospheric Administration can provide extensive historical data on weather and climate conditions for the continental United States.
-And, of course, use your own experience -- as well as your fellow employees' expertise -- from being in a specific area as part of your BC/DR plan research.
+And, of course, use your own experience -- as well as your fellow employees' expertise -- from being in a specific as part of your natural disaster recovery research.

 Next, when performing a business impact analysis, identify the mission-critical functions, data and personnel needed to sustain your organization; analyze the historical climate data; and identify situations that could damage your key business assets.